 - Adjustable rate mortgages generally have lower interest rates than a fixed rate mortgages due to the limited liability the lender has

 Payments could get higher after the interest rate changes on the adjustable rate mortgages when the fixed rate period is over and the rates start adjusting.

 Larger Down Payments Are Factors Affecting Mortgage Rates On Conventional Loans

 A larger down payment “ greater than 20% “- will give borrowers the best possible rate on conventional mortgage loans.

-- Borrowers have the option in buying discount points to lower mortgage interest rates.
+Borrowers have the option of buying discount points to lower mortgage interest rates.

 Credit Scores And Loan To Value Are Factors Affecting Mortgage Rates